Latest in Yoga for Pregnancy

 Use this sequence to check in with yourself, quiet fears and negative mental chatter, and ultimately move into a place of deep trust.

+We can mitigate some of the shifts in the body that occur during pregnancy, simply by standing well.
 This practice will wake up the muscles that we need to maintain good structural integrity and a healthy pelvic floor even as big changes are occurring within.

 Strala Yoga founder Tara Stiles shares how her practice contributed to her pregnancy and recovery and the benefits a baby with a yogi mom receives.
+(Read: Good vibes galore.)

 Senior Prana Vinyasa teacher and psychotherapist Coral Brown opens up about her trying pregnancy, nonexistent prenatal asana practice, and the wonder of bringing another being into the world.